9 Attractions at Yosemite National Park that Can’t Be Missed

 Yosemite National Park is one of the most well-known and appreciated national parks the United States has to offer.
 Millions of visitors have been left in awe at the natural wonder and majesty of the sheer granite cliffs, massive stands of old-growth forest, abundant wildlife, and the pure, natural beauty in the attractions at Yosemite National Park.

 Yosemite is a 747,000 acre park in California.
-The most popular features of the park are El Capitan and Half Dome, which are incredible displays of nature that are great for extreme sports enthusiasts, but there are many things to see beyond just these towering cliffs.
+The most popular things to do in Yosemite are El Capitan and Half Dome, which are incredible displays of nature that are great for extreme sports enthusiasts.
+But there are many things to see in Yosemite beyond just these towering cliffs.

 Glacier Point - attractions at Yosemite National Park